 It might be argued that the Center does not in fact list any reliability factors in the text of its proposed amendment to Rule 803(8); rather it simply refers to noncompliance with information quality standards as a factor to be taken into account.
 But it is not that simple.
 First, the information quality standards are now a listed factor-no such other factor is listed nor is any like factor found in any other trustworthiness rule.
 Moreover, by referencing the information quality standards, the amendment would in fact incorporate trustworthiness factors into the text of the Rule.
-Indeed, it would so in a manner that is likely more problematic than listing the factors would be.
-Under the Center's amendment, the federal court would have no ready list of factors.
+Indeed, it would so in a manner that is likely more problematic than listing the factors.
 It would have to plumb through OMB regulations to determine which information quality standards should apply to the proffered report.
 These factors may vary, at least in some degree, from agency to agency.
 This is hardly a user-friendly proposal.

 All of this might be worth it if there is evidence that Federal courts have ignored "factors such as objectivity (or bias), accuracy, completeness, and reproducibility (i.e., adequate disclosure of methodology and underlying data)" in reviewing public reports under Rule 803(8).
-It does seem that factors such as bias, completeness, reliable methodology and sufficient basis should be considered relevant factors in determining the reliability of most public reports-though it is also probable that flexibility is required because public reports differ in provenance, subject matter, etc., so that a rigid list of factors appears unwarranted.
+It does seem that factors such as bias, completeness, reliable methodology and sufficient basis should be considered relevant factors in determining the reliability of most public reports- though it is also probable that flexibility is required because public reports differ in provenance, subject matter, etc., so that a rigid list of factors appears unwarranted.
 At any rate, accepting that the Center's listed factors are important, it is by no means the case that federal courts are wholly ignoring these factors.